mami-project/draft-trammell-plus-legitimate-firewall/draft-trammell-plus-statefulness.md

 reveals the stop token, which can be verified both by the far endpoint and devices on path which have cached the stop hash to be authentic.

+## Separate Utility

+Although all of these signals are required to drive the state machine described by this document, note that association/confirmation and stop signaling have separate utility.
+A transport protocol may expose the end of a flow without any proof of association or confirmation of return routability of the initiator.
+Alternately, the transport protocol could rely on short timeouts to clean up stale state on path, while exposing continuous association and confirmation signals to quickly reestablish state.

 # Deployment Considerations

+[EDITOR'S NOTE: discuss incentives for deployment for signals separately here]

 The state machine defined in this document is most useful when implemented in a single instantiation (wire format for signals, and selection of functions